voldikss/vim-floaterm/README.md

 ## Highlight

-This plugin supplies two `highlight-groups` to specify the background/foreground color of floaterm(border) window
+This plugin supplies two `highlight-groups` to specify the background/foreground color of floaterm(border) window.

+By default, they are both linked to `NormalFloat`.

 ```vim
 " Configuration example